 We believe that social entrepreneurs can find ways to solve problems that statutory provision can’t.
 It is because of this that we support both large-scale social enterprises such as Leading Lives and AHP Suffolk, and smaller start ups like Lofty Heights.

-The School for Social Entrepreneurs (SSE) is grateful for the commitment and passion the EEHub team have shown as a host organisation for SSE East and for all their support for social entrepreneurs in the region.
+SSE in the East was previously hosted by Eastern Enterprise Hub, until 2018.
+We’re grateful for the commitment and passion the EEHub team have shown as a host organisation for our team in the East and for all their support for social entrepreneurs in the region.

-The SSE East learning team continues to deliver programmes in the East of England, supported by SSE’s central team.
-The EEHub board support the continuation of SSE East’s unique and innovative learning programmes for social entrepreneurs in the Eastern region.
+Our learning team continues to deliver programmes in the East of England.
+The EEHub board support the continuation of our team’s unique and innovative learning programmes for social entrepreneurs in the Eastern region.

 Programmes at SSE East